CS340-21/EasyRec/website/README.md

 ### Getting the Database set up

-Run "./reset_migrations.sh" to set up the database
+Run "./reset_migrations.sh" to set up the database (make sure to run this from the website directory)

-Run "./test_populate.sh" to fill the database with dummy data for testing
+Run "./test_populate.sh" to fill the database with dummy data for testing (this won't work until you start the server as described in the next section)

 ### Accessing the admin site